Our 'EPIC' Curriculum

 Our 'EPIC' Curriculum in Action

-The latest OFSTED (May 2016) stated that our curriculum is:
+OFSTED stated that our curriculum is:

 'A catalyst for the improvements to teaching and learning is the implementation of a new, exciting curriculum.
 Topics with a lead subject provide the focus for learning across the curriculum.
 Pupils are full of enthusiasm for the activities that have helped them learn about the ancient Egyptians, volcanoes, planets, Chinese new year and much more.
 They value the visits, for instance to historic houses, that have expanded their horizons and helped them understand topics more fully.